klaurtar/hours-with-experts/README.md

 You can run the tests by running the following:

 ```
-pytest
+npm run test
 ```

-Note: you will need to install pytest
+Note: you will need to install jest

 ```
-pip install pytest
+npm i
 ```